firefly-cpp/awesome-computational-intelligence-in-sports/README.md

 - [Software](#software)
 - [Web applications](#web-applications)

----

-List is mainly composed from the methods that are based on evolutionary algorithms, artificial neural networks, fuzzy systems and swarm intelligence algorithms.
-Cited with Mendeley in the MLA 8th edition format.
-The list includes books, scientific literature, datasets and software from the field of Computational Intelligence in sports.

----

 ## Books
 Begg, Rezaul, and Marimuthu Palaniswami. “[Computational Intelligence for Movement Sciences](https://www.igi-global.com/book/computational-intelligence-movement-sciences/178).”
 Computational Intelligence for Movement Sciences: Neural Networks and Other Emerging Techniques, edited by Rezaul Begg and Marimuthu Palaniswami, IGI Global, 2006, doi:[10.4018/978-1-59140-836-9](https://doi.org/10.4018/978-1-59140-836-9).